Mailchimp is a marketing automation platform founded in 2001 by a couple of American web designers: Ben Chestnut and Dan Kurzius.

 You can add or remove emails depending on the circumstances.
 However, it is a general rule of thumb that three emails is the optimum number to send to a customer.
 Any less may not quite do the trick; any more may annoy or alienate them.

-Mailchimp abandoned cart emails feature a default system that sends out emails based on the following triggers:
+Mailchimp abandoned cart emails feature a default system that sends out emails with the perfect timing, based on the following triggers:

 - One hour after a customer abandons their cart